pmmp-plugins-of-sky-min/new_ParticleAPI/README.md

 $type : int : ParticleAPI::SIN or ParticleAPI::COS. this is trig(trigonometric) ratio.
 'I felt the need due to the slope and angle.'

-$angle : float
+$angle : float : direction or angle

 $radius : float : Distance from the center

 $side : int : number of vertices.
-3 or higher.
+3 or higher

-$rotation : float : direction

 ## Draw Particle